 Faculty and staff hiring of family members: Swarthmore College has a number of partners working on campus in both faculty and staff positions.
 It is normally the policy of the College to discourage the hiring of relatives within the same department.
 Where relatives are working in the same department, one shall not be in a supervisory relationship to the other.

-Maternity and parenting leave: Leave for pregnancy falls under medical disability benefits at Swarthmore, which provide 6-8 weeks of leave post-partum, as determined by the woman's physician.
-After one year of employment with Swarthmore College, all instructional staff members are eligible for one month of paid parental leave to care for a newborn or newly adopted child.
+Parenting leave: Leave for pregnancy falls under medical disability benefits at Swarthmore, which provide 6-8 weeks of leave post-partum, as determined by the woman's physician.
+All instructional staff members who have met the service requirement outlined in the Handbook for Instructional Staff, are eligible for paid parental leave to care for a newborn or newly adopted child.
 This leave must be taken within the first six months of the birth or adoption placement and must be negotiated with the Provost's Office.
 In the case of an adoptive parent or new birth father, parental leave is normally taken as a one-course reduction in the teaching load.
-In the case of a birth mother, the one-course reduction combined with the normal 6–8 weeks medical leave normally allow for a full semester's leave.
+In the case of a birth mother, the one-course reduction combined with the normal 6–8 weeks medical leave normally allow for a full semester of leave.
 If this coincides with a sabbatical leave, the sabbatical can be postponed.
 Alternative arrangements that meet the needs of the individual faculty member and the department can be negotiated with the Provost.

 Parental leave and tenure: A tenure-track faculty member may postpone the third-year reappointment and/or tenure review given breaks in work resulting from maternity, the birth of a child to the individual's spouse or domestic partner, or the adoption of a child under five years of age.
 Each occasion, even if a maternity or parental leave is not taken, allows the faculty member to postpone a review by one year; no more than two years in total may be taken before the tenure decision.
 One or two years of postponement do not increase expectations of achievement for the review.